kysely-org/kysely/recipes/splitting-build-compile-and-execute-code.md

-# Split build, compile and execute
+# Splitting build, compile and execute code

 Kysley is primarily a type-safe sql query builder.